Integrated Grid Plan Overview

 Resilience and Reliability

 Will it hold up to a natural disaster and can it bounce back?
-How will it meet future energy demands based on electric vehicles, solar projects, population and more?
+How will it meet future energy demands based on changes in electric vehicles, DER adoption, population and more?

 Community Engagement